This post may contain affiliate or sponsored links. Please read our disclosure policy.

 This is a simple and easy Halloween craft that your preschooler will love.
-It involves painting, cutting, gluing and glitter.
-Potentially a little messy on the front end but your little one will love what they create.
-Here is how to make your own Paper Plate Pumpkin.
+Paper Plate Pumpkins are potentially a little messy on the front end, but your little one will love what they create.

-Start by painting the back side of your paper plate.
+Paint the back side of your paper plate all over with orange paint.
 Your preschooler won’t object to helping with this part!

-If you don’t have spray adhesive, no worries, just smear glue all over your black paper and glitter it up the old fashioned way.
-Heck, you don’t even have to use glitter if you don’t want to.
-I think crate paper would look kind of cool if you have that.
+If you don’t have spray adhesive, just smear glue all over your black paper and glitter it up the old-fashioned way.

 Glue your glittered paper onto the back of your pumpkin face.